 The e-commerce boom has resulted in a striking rise in deliveries, increasing the demand for efficient route planning.
-The trucking industry is no different.
-Trucks and other modes of transportation build the essential support infrastructure, enabling goods delivery.
+The trucking industry has a significant role to play in this regard - trucks, along with other modes of transportation - build the essential support infrastructure, enabling goods delivery.
 Delays in high-priority deliveries damage customer relations, thereby increasing business expenses.
-The value of the route optimization and planning market was $6.1 billion in 2023 and is estimated to grow at 11.5% CAGR between 2024 and 2032.
+Now, the value of the route optimization and planning market was $6.1 billion in 2023 and is estimated to grow at 11.5% CAGR between 2024 and 2032.

 Commercial Significance of Truck Route Planning